Stuartlab-UCSC/hexmap-view/.docs/dev/pythonApi.rst

 The server initiates calls to python scripts, while the python script is a responder to the server's requests.

+**Python API Helpers**

+Use the helper function: readJsonRequestData() to read the json-formatted data from the file and convert the json to a python dict.

+Use the helper function: writeJsonResponseData() to convert the python data to json, write it to a file, and pass the filename back to the caller via stdout.

+This file is checked into the repository as server/pythonApiHelpers.py.

 **Requests**

 Requests and responses have only one parameter: a file name containing the data